SierraTecnologia/Facilitador/docs/inspiracao/EloquentFilter.md

 ```

 ### Generating The Filter
-> Only available if you have registered `EloquentFilter\ServiceProvider::class` in the providers array in your `config/app.php'
+> Only available if you have registered `Facilitador\ServiceProvider::class` in the providers array in your `config/app.php'

 You can create a model filter with the following artisan command: